-- Dried bonitos 1 package or roasted sesame (preferably grained) 1 Tbsp
+- Dried bonito flakes 1 package or roasted sesame (preferably grained) 1 Tbsp

-- Lie okra down on the cutting board.
+Lie okra down on the cutting board.
 Spread salt on them, and roll them with your hand to get rid of hairs on the surface.
-Once you have rolled them enough, cleanse them with water.
+Once their surfaces are smooth, rinse them with water.

-- Boil water in a pot and add salt to the boiling water.
-Add the Okra into the pan and boil for about 2 minutes, or until they turn a vibrant green color.
+Boil water in a pot and add salt to the boiling water.
+Add the Okra into the pot and boil them for about 2 minutes, or until they turn a vibrant green color.

 After 2 minutes, take out the okra and put it into cold water to keep the vibrant green color.
 Drain the water and put the okra on a plate.
 If you want to eat the okra whole, spread bonito flakes and pour a little bit of soy sauce onto the okra.
 It is ready to eat.
 If you want to eat the okra small bites, cut okra into small pieces.
 Then, mix the chopped okra with soy sauce and roasted sesame (and dried bonito flakes if you prefer).